 The MIL-PRF-46147 covers two types of corrosion inhibiting, air cured, solid film lubricants, hereafter known as “lubricants,” which provide both lubrication and corrosion protection.

-This performance specification covers one grade of internal combustion compression-ignition engine lubricating oil with military symbol OEA-30 and NATO Code O-183, suitable for arctic use.
+This MIL-PRF-46167 performance specification covers one grade of internal combustion compression-ignition engine lubricating oil with military symbol OEA-30 and NATO Code O-183, suitable for arctic use.